Saint Michael's College: Saint Michael's Playhouse

 Saint Michael's Playhouse is the college's professional equity summer theater.
 The Playhouse is a member of the Council of Resident Stock Theaters (CORST).
 As a CORST theater company, Saint Michael's Playhouse employs members of Actors' Equity Association, as well as directors from the Stage Directors and Choreographers Society and designers from United Scenic Artists.

 Clubs and organizations

-Saint Michael's offers over 40 different student-run clubs and organizations.
-Clubs range from the arts (e.g. A cappella groups, Drama Club, Chorale) to community groups (e.g. Common Ground, Food Justice, Student Global AIDS Campaign) to academic clubs (e.g. The Defender, French Club, Onion River Review).
+Saint Michael's offers over 30 different student-run clubs and organizations.
+Clubs range from the arts (e.g. A cappella groups, Drama Club, etc) to community groups (e.g. Common Ground, Cultures of our Kitchen (COOK), Student Global AIDS Campaign) to academic clubs (e.g. The Defender, French Club, Onion River Review).

-The campus also offers various club sports such as cycling, dance, rugby (men's and women's), ski & snowboarding, ultimate frisbee, and water polo.
+The campus also offers various club sports such as dance, rugby (men's and women's), ultimate frisbee and the Gamer's Guild.

 Turtle Underground is a student-run program that promotes student art, music, and performance.
 There are shows on most Saturdays during the semester.
 These have featured a variety of acts, ranging from DJs to solo singer-songwriters to jam bands.

 Student publications include The Defender, a weekly newspaper, and the Onion River Review, a literary magazine.